SensibleWood/TransformerCI/README.md

 ./run-demo.sh
 ```

 When the server has successfully booted you'll be able to access the Jenkins homepage at [http://localhost:8080](http://localhost:8080).
 Before you can run the demo end-to-end you'll need to add your AWS credentials at Manage Jenkins>Configure System>S3 (AWS Key and Secret).
+If you don't do this the build will be marked unstable.

-Once you've done this, trigger the demo by committing a change to the git repository under the folder ./python.
-This shell script will do this for you:
+Once you've added the key and secret, trigger the demo by committing a change to the git repository under the folder ./python.
+This shell script will do it for you:

 ```